tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-win.md

 5) quit
 ```

-Select the Operating System you'd like to build and the entire process will begin, including the downloading of the required ISO's and configuring of the Operating Systems.
+Select the Operating System you'd like to build and the entire process will begin, including downloading of the required ISO's and configuring of the Operating Systems.

-Upon completion the newly built Windows Operating Systems will exist in the `images` folder.
+When it finishes, the newly built Windows Operating Systems will exist in the `images` folder.

 ## Creating the Template

+First, the template will need a custom action to reboot the system into the new Operating System after it's written to the device.

-### Create a `reboot` action `Dockerfile`
+### Creating a `reboot` action `Dockerfile`

 In a different folder create a `Dockerfile` with the following contents: